BOOK FOOD EXPERIENCES

 By Ashley Owen

 Japan’s cultural and spiritual heart, Kyoto is a stunningly beautiful city full of temples, shrines, geisha, and historic neighborhoods.
-It’s also a foodie hotspot, renowned for its elegant wagashi sweets and refined multi-course kaiseki meals.
+It’s also a foodie hotspot renowned for its elegant wagashi and refined kaiseki meals.
 What's less well-known is that it's also a great place to grab breakfast.
-It can be a little more difficult to find early morning spots, so to make things easier we've tracked down the best breakfasts Kyoto has to offer.
+It can be a little more difficult to find early morning spots, so to make things easier, we've tracked down the best breakfasts Kyoto has to offer.

-There are lots of fantastic cafés in Kyoto that serve traditional Japanese breakfast, as well as more modern, Western-inspired versions.
+There are many fantastic cafes in Kyoto that serve traditional Japanese breakfast and more modern, Western-inspired versions.
 Vegans and vegetarians will also find plenty of choices available for a plant-based brunch.
 Whether you're looking for a quick bite before sightseeing or a more leisurely meal, the city has you covered.
-Our number one tip is to make sure you try Kyoto pancakes – they're a real treat that you don't want to miss!
+Our number one tip is to try Kyoto pancakes — they're a real treat you don't want to miss!

 Here are our recommendations for some of the best breakfast spots in Kyoto.